Last Updated on November 1, 2022 by Charles Wilson

 - DEEP-CAST WITH LESS DELAYS: Deep-casting can be accomplished in less time thanks to this 2:1 mix ratio with low viscosity and reduced exotherm (heat build-up).
 Because of these features, you can pour thicker sections without having to layer unlike standard epoxies.

 - FDA COMPLIANT FOR YOUR SAFETY: Overhaul your furniture with the Amazing Deep Pour and never be worried about using it for dine-ins.
-Epoxy resin when fully cured is completely safe in contact with food or in projects involving food.
+When fully cured is completely safe in contact with food or in projects involving food.

 - CRYSTAL CLEAR FINISH: Got holes in your wooden furniture?
 Fill the gaps with the Amazing Deep Pour and give it some flair.
 With its self-degassing feature, you will always get crystal-clear castings whether you're making a bar top or resin blanks for lathe turning.